So what’s the best oil or lubricant for the Glock pistol?

 My response is, “The Glock will function for a really long time without lubrication.
 It was designed to do just that.
 The Glock is reliable dry.
 Now let’s talk about increased wear and tear.
 You will wear out the barrel way before the action/slide.
 Lubrication will not prevent a barrel from wearing out (unless you lube after every shot), friction (bullet material) and heat (how fast you shoot) are the main factors.
 If you shoot steel jacketed bullets and/or let the barrel get really hot then you may wear out a barrel prematurely.
 Glock barrels can last 15,000 – 20,00 rounds.
 So if you shoot 100 rounds every month, a Glock barrel will last for 20 years.

-If you want to shop for gun oils and CLP’s for your Glock, check this link out…Gun Oils, Lubricants and CLPs at Amazon.com
+If you want to shop for gun oils and CLP’s for your Glock, click on this link…Gun Oils, Lubricants and CLPs at Amazon.com

 So just about any oil or lubricant can be used on a Glock and it will remain reliable and experience minimal wear.
 It’s just not that critical.